 Sometimes shouting is not enough, and when contenders approach the females they need to be chased off.
 Occasionally fights between males can break out, and this can lead to some serious clashing of those magnificent antlers

 Red deer are our largest native land mammals.
 They can weigh up to 190kg.
 In fact they're one of only two native species of deer in the UK, the other being the Roe deer.
-You can find out more about them in this Key to British Land Mammals.

 If you go to watch the rutting deer make sure you keep at a safe distance.
 If you take a dog be sure to keep it on a lead.
 You definitely DON'T want to get between the stag and his females.
 Those antlers are sharp, and getting charged by an angry stag can be bad for your health.